Skip to Content

 • A Community Garden in Roseland will be an accessible space for relaxation, reflection or a neighbourhood meeting.
 The space will feature numerous seating areas; herbs; perennials that support and encourage the pollinator population; and a 'Peace Pole,' an internationally recognized symbol of hopes and dreams that stands for peace on earth.

-2020 Approved Projects
+2020 Approved projects

 • Aldershot BIA Holiday Lights

-2019 Approved Projects
+2019 Approved projects

 Congratulations to the recipients of 2019 Neighbourhood Community Matching Fund.